gvwilson/thirdbit/fiction/maddy-roo/index.md

 A bolt of electricity from her zap gun hit the bot.
 As it sparked and shuddered,
 the one behind it wrapped a mechanical tentacle around its midriff.
-The purple glow raced up the tentacle and into the second bot.
+The purple glow from the zap gun raced up the tentacle into the second bot.
-The second bot's four eyes glowed for an instant, and then the bot that had been zapped was moving again.
+Its eyes glowed for an instant, and then the bot that had been zapped was moving again.

 But so was Maddy.
-She jumped and kicked with all her might.
+She jumped and kicked the lead bot's chassis with all her might.
-The lead bot staggered back.
+It staggered back.

-The second bot skittered around it on crab-like legs.
+The second bot skittered around it on crab-like legs, lashing out with a tentacle to catch Maddy across her thighs.
-A tentacle lashed out,
-catching Maddy across her thighs and sending a jolt up her spine.
+The touch sent a jolt up her spine.
-For a moment her mouth tasted like tin foil and everything had a halo swimming around it.
+All of a sudden her mouth tasted like tin foil and everything was surrounded by multicolored haloes.

 "Maddy!"
 Gumption caught her as she toppled over.